Extreme demand avoidance (EDA/PDA)

 Intervention and treatment

 EDA is already a very tangible clinical problem, not only in Europe but worldwide.
 Interventions and treatment currently rely almost exclusively on qualified guesses, clinical experience, and trial-and-error.
 EDA is one of the most challenging constellations of problems within the entire field of child and adolescent psychiatry.
-Strategies developed for ASD, ODD, or ADHD are often ineffective, and parents, teachers, and clinicians may be driven half-mad by the child's stubborn refusal to cooperate and by avoidance, "manipulative," and sometimes shocking behaviors.
+Strategies developed for ASD, ODD, or ADHD are often ineffective, and parents, teachers, and clinicians may be driven half-mad by the child's stubborn refusal to cooperate and by avoidance, "manipulative," and sometimes shocking behaviours.

 Looking ahead